 The full name of our company is Riley Software Limited (trading as Simple Compliance).

 We are registered in England and Wales under registration number 08271004.
-Our address is Unit 3, Landmark Court, Leeds LS11 8JG.
+Our address is Unit 1, Manor Court, Manor Mill Lane, Leeds LS11 8LQ.

 You can contact us by email to firstname.lastname@example.org.